GIGABYTE Associate VP of Sales and Marketing interview at Digitimes

 While its peers have been distracted chasing “the next big thing” â?? most recently netbooks, and perhaps in the future tablet PCs â??
 Gigabyte has focused its efforts on servicing the DIY market, adding features to its motherboards to improve quality, performance, and power-efficiency.
 As a result the company has continued to maintain its performance in terms of shipments over the past few years, while many of its competitors saw declines.

 Gigabyte shipped over 18 million motherboards in 2010, of which, more than 16 million were for own-brand sale.
 Revenues for the year were NT$49.25 billion (US$1.7 billion) up over 12% from the year before.

 Digitimes recently took the opportunity to sit down with Vincent Liu, associate VP of sales and marketing to discuss Gigabyte’s plans for Computex Taipei 2011 and his outlook for the motherboard market.
 To increase the motherboard market, they also opt for the SEO technology to increase the popularity of the website.
 Many businesses also buy instagram followers for better social media campaigns.
 They searched for the multiple high quality service provider companies and opt to get the collaboration with Searchcombat.
 The Search combat is the great service provider in the field of SEO technology.
 They provide the 100% result guarantee to their clients, when it comes to the ranking.
 They keep using advance technology for the website and SEO tools to rank their client website at the google.
+Well you should also check that how to be ranked first using featured snippets.
 They also make sure the client website is always responsive, so that user can browse the website from any platform.
 They use different tools to check the website test like for the website responsive, they trust on the most prominent tool provided by the RankWatch – mobile friendly test.